 Why don't I hear image descriptions read to me on my own posts in Twitterrific?

-Many times it usually takes Twitter a few seconds (or even up to a minute) to process an image description and attach it to the tweet in the streaming API.
+Many times it usually takes Twitter a few seconds (or even up to a minute) to process an image description and attach it to the tweet.

 This slight delay means that the tweet that Twitterrific immediately pulls from the service to display in your own timeline can arrive without the description.
 Since Twitterrific caches tweets (to increase scrolling performance), your tweet is stored without the description.
 You see it as not having it attached, but to everyone else the description is there and working.

 A work around for this on iOS can be found by clearing your timeline cache.
 Open the account panel and then tap and hold on your account.
 When the red X appears on the account, select "Clear timeline cache".
 This forces the app to delete all the old, cached versions of tweets and re-download them.
 Once re-downloaded, if you view a tweet of your own that has an image description, Voice Over should read it to you.